Will Smart Contracts Replace Middlemen?

 Smart contracts are immutable and distributed.
 This means that once smart contracts are created they can never be tampered with.
 When the code within a smart contract is run, it is also validated by many independent nodes within the network.

-It’s like having an automated authority that everyone can trust to perform some transaction out in the open.
 But does this mean we no longer need middlemen?

 Cutting out the middleman sounds like a good idea but it’s not always possible or the wisest thing to do.

 For example, what if someone wants to undo a transaction but another party doesn’t agree?
 If the smart contract requires consent or a vote from all parties before it can run then a stalemate situation could arise.
-If this happens it’s useful to have a human mediator involved.
+If this happens it’s useful to have a human or third-party mediator involved.

-Smart contracts will probably end up assisting rather than replacing the middlemen because they’ll streamline many processes.
+Smart contracts therefore will probably end up assisting rather than replacing the middlemen because they’ll streamline many processes.

-It’s early days in the world of smart contracts but next generation alternatives to the Blockchain like the Hedera Hashgraph network are certainly going to stimulate more interest.
+It’s early days in the world of smart contracts but next-generation alternatives to the Blockchain like the Hedera Hashgraph network are certainly going to stimulate more interest.
 Especially as the Hashgraph team recently announced that they will support Solidity (the programming language used to create Ethereum smart contracts).

 It’s certainly an exciting time to get into smart contract programming.